 At NAAMA, we understand that some people see their freckles as an unwanted blemish, while others see them as a thing of beauty.
 When it comes to skin health and self-esteem, we take great pride in helping clients feel comfortable in their own skin.

-That’s why we specialize in safe pigmentation removal, using our very own LightSense® laser technology.
+That’s why we specialise in safe pigmentation removal, using our very own LightSense™ laser technology.
 Backed by years of scientific research undertaken by both physicists and dermatologists, our laser penetrates the pigment in your skin using ultra-fast light beams for a gentle approach.

-Many different factors can cause skin pigmentation, including things like scars, burns, exposure to sunlight, pregnancy, genetics, and aging.
+Many different factors can cause skin pigmentation, including things like scars, burns, exposure to sunlight, pregnancy, genetics, and ageing.

-Pigmentation, or hyperpigmentation, is another term for ‘coloring’.
+Pigmentation, or hyperpigmentation, is another term for ‘colouring’.
 Common forms of skin pigmentation include freckles, sun/age spots and melasma, also known as facial pigmentation.